Lexington, Tennessee (West Lexington-Jacks Creek)

 The new line would consist primarily of steel, single-pole structures centered on new 100-foot-wide right of way.

-Surveys of the right of way are scheduled to begin in spring 2021.
+Surveys of the right of way are scheduled to begin in Summer 2022.

-Easement purchases are scheduled to begin in spring 2022.
+Easement purchases are scheduled to begin in Spring 2023.

-Construction is scheduled to begin in fall 2022.
+Construction is scheduled to begin in Fall 2024.

-The line is scheduled to be in service in fall 2023.
+The project in service is scheduled to be in Fall 2025.

 TVA is considering improvements to its transmission system that would provide power for growing load and increase power reliability in Henderson and Chester Counties in Tennessee.